vg-shamking/Payloads/README.md

 ## Disclaimer:

 	> Not pretending for an ownership;
-  	> Collected only for easy reach purposes.
+  	> Collected only for easy reach purpose.